COVID-19 (A Community Development Response)

 The Paycheck Protection Program (PPP) re-opened April 28.
 It is predicted that the funds will run out relatively soon.
 We want to ensure that our members know the importance of applying for funding quickly.
 The Small Business Administration's Paycheck Protection Program webpage provides comprehensive information.
 The National Alliance of Community Economic Development Associations (NACEDA) has reported that those applying through smaller banks have had more success in receiving PPP funding from the first round.

-Unfortunately, if you’ve already submitted an application with another financial institution, you cannot also apply with IFF (or anyone else).
+NOTE: If you’ve already submitted an application with another financial institution, you cannot apply with another financial institution.
 If multiple applications are submitted, it might disqualify your application.

 Resources by Topic